United Nations Convention Against Corruption: Preventive measures (Chapter II, Articles 5–14)

-UNCAC recognizes the importance of the prevention in both the public and private sectors.
+UNCAC recognizes the importance of prevention in both the public and private sectors.
 Chapter II includes preventive policies, such as the establishment of anti-corruption bodies and enhanced transparency in the financing of election campaigns and political parties.
 Anti-corruption bodies should implement anti-corruption policies, disseminate knowledge and must be independent, adequately resourced and have properly trained staff.

 Countries that sign the convention must assure safeguards their public services are subject to safeguards that promote efficiency, transparency and recruitment based on merit.
 Once recruited, public servants should be bound by codes of conduct, requirements for financial and other disclosures, and appropriate disciplinary measures.
 Transparency and accountability in the management of public finances must also be promoted, and specific requirements are established for the prevention of corruption in the particularly critical areas of the public sector, such as the judiciary and public procurement.
 Preventing corruption also requires an effort from all members of society at large.
 For these reasons, UNCAC calls on countries to promote actively the involvement of civil society, and to raise public awareness of corruption and what can be done about it.
 The requirements made for the public sector also apply to the private sector – it too is expected to adopt transparent procedures and codes of conduct.